jbshannon/LocalPoly.jl/README.md

 ## Overview

-This package provides the function `lpreg`, which computes the local polynomial regression coefficients and standard errors at a vector of evaluation knots.
-This function also (optionally) implements the linear binning method to speed up the computations by reducing the dimensionality of the data.
-The number of bins is controlled by the keyword argument  `nbins` (set to 0 for no binning).
+This package provides the function `lpreg`, which computes the local polynomial regression coefficients for input data of any dimension.
+Since the local polynomial estimator is much faster over a grid of evenly-spaced data points, performance can be improved by first projecting the data to such a grid using the `linear_binning` function.

 ## Examples